ewoodhead/QuantumNPA.jl/README.md

 - fourier,
 - projector,
 - unitary,
-- zbff (operators for Brown-Fawzi-Fawzi method).
+- generic (operators with no special properties).

 The identity is represented by a variable `Id` that is predefined.
 ```julia